yawnoc/baxter-sagart-old-chinese/README.md

 ## Rationale

-- Dropbox didn't play nice with my browser.
+- Dropbox (used to host source Excel file) didn't play nice with my browser.
 - Excel as a format is not nice.
 - Excel downloads should be [treated with caution].
 - Searchable TSVs on GitHub are nice.